-Please read about the different individual research projects below.
+Please read about the different individual projects below.

-- Aart van der Maas – Culture commons and community cultural centres towards an inclusive city
+- Aart van der Maas – Culture common and community cultural centers towards an inclusive city of Utrecht

 - Annelies de Vet – Disarming Design from Palestine